GROOMINGS

 The related EVENTS row must be a grooming event; it must have an EVENTS.Behavior value of GROOM.
 This related EVENTS row supplies the time of the grooming and relates to the follow, and the ROLES role related to the event supplies information on the individuals involved.

 The initiator and the terminator of the grooming event, when either of these are known, must each be one of the individuals who participated in the grooming event.
-Further, the initiator and the terminator of the grooming event, when known, must each be either the groomer or the individual being groomed.
-This means the Initiator and Terminator values must be a ROLES.PID value of a ROLES row that has a ROLES.EID equal to the EID of the grooming event and the ROLES.Role value must be either Actor or Actee.
+This means the Initiator and Terminator values must be a ROLES.PID value of a ROLES row that has a ROLES.EID equal to the EID of the grooming event.
 This condition is checked on transaction commit.

 For further information, including additional data integrity rules, see the documentation of the EVENTS table.